AOlmin/ddls-journal-club/README.md

 Main paper:

-Grigoriadis, K., et al. "CONIPHER: a computational framework for scalable phylogenetic reconstruction with error correction".
+Grigoriadis, K., et al. "CONIPHER: a computational framework for scalable phylogenetic reconstruction with error correction."
 Nat Protoc 19, 159–183 (2024). https://doi.org/10.1038/s41596-023-00913-9

 Related papers:

 Same method utilized to infer tumor phylogeny:

-Frankell, A.M., et al. "The evolution of lung cancer and impact of subclonal selection in TRACERx".
+Frankell, A.M., et al. "The evolution of lung cancer and impact of subclonal selection in TRACERx."
 Nature 616, 525–533 (2023). https://doi.org/10.1038/s41586-023-05783-5

 - **May 5, 14-15**